rackerlabs/technical-blog/_posts/2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data.md

   Having accurate data about companies and people is critical.
 Ancillary data that gives a 360-degree view of a customer is also extremely valuable.

-- **Notes on customers should only be retained if relevant and useful**.
+- **Retain notes on customers only if they relevant and useful**.
 Some clients might decide not to migrate note data, or to limit it to a specific date range.
 However, certain industries, such as financial services, might find that note data is relevant despite its age, or they might need to retain